Voluntary Repatriation

 The situation inside Syria is rapidly changing and developing.
 At the present time, there are gaps in the information relating to return procedures and UNHCR is not able to advise refugees with current information on the situation in the areas of intended return, including the availability of protection and humanitarian assistance.
 UNHCR will continue to monitor and provide updates to refugees as the situation evolves.
 Please contact UNHCR Egypt via:

-• UNHCR Reception: Zamalek office, 5 Michel Lotf Allah, Zamalek, Cairo
+• UNHCR Reception: Zamalek office, 5 Michel Lotf Allah, Zamalek from Sunday to Thursday between 8:00 am – 2:00 pm

 If you wish to obtain an appointment for UNHCR case closure, please contact UNHCR Egypt via:

-• UNHCR Registration: Zamalek office, 5 Michel Lotf Allah, Zamalek, Cairo from Sunday to Thursday between 08:00 am – 02:00 pm
+• UNHCR Reception: Zamalek office, 5 Michel Lotf Allah, Zamalek from Sunday to Thursday between 8:00 am – 2:00 pm

 Given the evolving situation in Syria, UNHCR advises refugees to take a careful and cautious approach when deciding on any return or visit to Syria at the current time.
 Refugees should closely monitor developments and seek updated information from trusted sources or call UNHCR’s hotline if they have questions or concerns.